 Cycling along the Ijsselmeer coast to Durgerdam offers pastoral views and the chance to refuel at Café ‘t Sluisje at the end of Niewendammerdijk, serving Dutch apple pie in a 500-year-old building.

-Best Hotels in Amsterdam Noord
+Luxury Hotels in Amsterdam North

 - Best Luxury Hotel in Noord: Faralda Crane Hotel – The last remaining crane on NDSM was dismantled in 2013 and converted into a luxury hotel.
 Three design suites and a rooftop jacuzzi.

 - Best Mid-Range Hotel in Noord: Amstel Botel – Simply-furnished rooms aboard a boat on the River IJ.
 Bar, breakfast buffet, free WiFi, rental bikes.

 Budget Hotels in Amsterdam North

 - Best Budget Hotel in Noord: ClinkNOORD – Mixed dorms and private ensuites.
 Bed equipped with a plug, USB port, and light.